alexjvr1/WPA.Pheasants/Pheasant.Analysis_2017.md

 Side note: All 8 query individuals have the lines annotated /1 and /2 for fwd and rev. (PHE126, 127, 133-138).

 First I'll need to split the file into fwd and reverse reads.
+The data from Gill contains the concatenated data.
+It looks like it's R1 + R2 + R1.rem + R2.rem. (where .rem are the non paired reads).

+This is to split the data into 4 files:

-Check at which line the reverse reads start (this is for all reference individuals).
+1. Check at which line the reverse reads start (this is for all reference individuals).
 ```
 for i in *.fq
 do grep -nr '_2$' $i > $i.lines